-The Guardian Eyewitness for iPad review
+The Guardian Eyewitness full review

 The Guardian Eyewitness is a beautifully simple photography-centric app from The Guardian newspaper.
 The app feels highly reminiscent of the popular and inspiring large-scale photo blog The Big Picture – and that can only be a good thing.